-How can I send user-data output to the console logs on an EC2 instance running RHEL 7 or RHEL 8?
+How can I send user-data output to the console logs on an EC2 instance that’s running RHEL?

 0

-I'm trying to troubleshoot my Amazon Elastic Compute Cloud (Amazon EC2) Linux RHEL 7 or RHEL 8 instance bootstrap.
-How can I log the user-data invocation and then ship it to the console logs?
+I want to troubleshoot my Amazon Elastic Compute Cloud (Amazon EC2) Linux RHEL 7, RHEL 8, or RHEL 9 instance bootstrap.
+I want to log the user-data invocation, and then ship it to the console logs.

 Short description

-To troubleshoot issues on your EC2 instance bootstrap without having to access the instance through SSH, you can add code to your user-data bash script that redirects all the output both to the /var/log/user-data.log and to /dev/console.
-When the code is executed, you can see your user-data invocation logs in your console.
+To troubleshoot issues with your EC2 instance bootstrap, modify your user-data bash script to redirect all output.
+Redirect the output to both /var/log/user-data.log and /dev/console.
+When the script runs, you can view the user-data invocation logs directly in your console.

-Note: This resolution is for RHEL 7 and RHEL 8 only.
-For information on Amazon Linux and Amazon Linux 2, see How can I send user-data output to the console logs on an EC2 instance running Amazon Linux or Amazon Linux 2?
+Note: The following resolution is only for RHEL 7, RHEL 8, and RHEL 9.
+For information on Amazon Linux, Amazon Linux 2 and Amazon Linux 2023, see How can I send user-data output to the console logs on an EC2 instance for Amazon Linux 1, Amazon Linux 2, or Amazon Linux 2023?

 Resolution